 - A. The Board will adopt Board policies pursuant to the following process. - 1.
-At the Board's request, the Executive Director or designee will draft a proposed policy. - 2.
-The Executive Director or designee will present the proposed policy to the Board for discussion and direction. - 3.
-The Executive Director or Board of Trustees will consult with the Local Advisory Council regarding the proposed policy. - 4.
-The Executive Director or designee will present the proposed policy to the Board for final adoption by resolution. - B. The Board will review UTA policies pursuant to the following process. - 1.
-The Executive Director will submit the proposed UTA policy to the Board for review. - 2.
-The Board will approve the proposed UTA policy in a meeting of the Board of Trustees or direct the Executive Director to make further revisions to the proposed policy. - C. Exceptions to UTA Policies. - 1.
-Effective upon the approval of this policy, exceptions to UTA Policies will be approved by the Board of Trustees at a Board of Trustees meeting. - 2.
+At the Board's request, the Board's designated staff will draft a proposed policy. - 2.
+The proposed policy will be presented to the Board for discussion and direction. - 3.
+The proposed policy will be presented to the Board in a public meeting for final review and adoption by resolution. - B. The Board will review administrative UTA policies pursuant to the following process. - 1.
+The Executive Director will submit the proposed UTA policy to the Board for review in a public meeting prior to execution of the policy by the Executive Director. - C. Exceptions to UTA Policies. - 1.
+Exceptions to UTA Policies will be approved by the Board of Trustees at a Board of Trustees meeting. - 2.
 The Board of Trustees may delegate authority to approve exceptions to UTA policies. - 3.
-Any UTA policy exception relating to the Executive Director or a chief officer will be approved by the Board.

-- D. Policy Review. - 1.
-All policies and procedures including Board policies, UTA Policies, and Standard Operating Procedures will be reviewed for revision or confirmation as required by statute or at least every three years. - IV.
-Cross References: Utah Code §17B-2a-808.1(2)(b) and (t); UTA Policy 1.1.29 Exceptions to UTA Policies.
+Any UTA policy exception relating to the Executive Director or a chief officer will be approved by the Board. - D. Policy Review. - 1.
+All policies and procedures including Board policies, UTA Policies, and Standard Operating Procedures will be reviewed for revision or confirmation as required by statute or a revision schedule adopted by the Board by resolution. - 2.
+The Executive Director will provide an annual report to the Board on or before April 1, 2027 and annually thereafter on or before April 1 that will include 1) the status of UTA policy revisions for the immediate past year, 2) an executive summary on significant policy changes made and employee notifications or trainings completed for the immediate past year, and 3) a plan, including specific policies and timelines, for implementing UTA Policy reviews and revisions for the current year.